 An office is not just a place with desks, conference rooms and coffee machines.
 As many have realized during their extended absence from its walls, an office space is greater than the sum of its parts.
-Some businesses, such as ours, have been working in our offices since the Governor allowed it.
-Our task force team created all the necessary COVID-19-prevention and management protocols for our employees to work in a safe environment.
-Now that New York’s COVID numbers have remained so low for so long, many businesses are preparing their return to the office.
-This is a time for business owners and Human Resource leaders to enhance and customize their offices by determining what works and what does not for both a modern, productive office space and one that functions in a COVID world.
+As many businesses are preparing their return to the office, this is a time for business owners and Human Resource leaders to enhance and customize their offices by determining what works and what does not for both a modern, productive office space and one that functions in a COVID world.

 There is intrinsic value in working for a company, from the camaraderie and sense of accomplishment through teamwork to the identity of being a member of that organization.
 It isn’t the same working from the kitchen table.
-Remote working and a Zoom meeting isn’t the same as being together in the workplace conference room.
+Remote working and Zoom meetings are not the same as being together in the workplace conference room.
 Our planners and designers are working with clients from diverse industries to help them create a flexible office space that represents the organization’s values and culture while addressing COVID concerns.
 For example, a common area is an important shared space within an office, where the floor plan may have to be changed to improve social distancing standards.
-More open office layouts will be designed to offer a worker to properly social distance while still being productive.
+More open office layouts will be designed to allow a worker to properly social distance while still being productive.

 The physical office should feel like a second home for workers, which is why it is important to maintain the highest possible level of health and safety that an organization can provide.
 The use of an open floor plan can be very beneficial to promote physical distancing guidelines also while keeping the space flexible.